rbowsley/lamplighthelp/source/16-4-3_Personal_Settings_-_Default_Values_for_Dates_on_Lists.markdown

-These options relate to how you view your activities records in {{Lamplight}}, as well as customising some of your data entry choices when entering new actities records.
+These options relate to how you view your activities records in {{Lamplight}}, as well as customising some of your data entry choices when entering new activities records.

 ### Date From Type (Earliest Date) and Date From (Value)